Yashvir835/VQ-VFM-OCL/readme.md

 ## Features

 - **fp16 fast training** [Automatic mixed precision](https://docs.pytorch.org/tutorials/recipes/recipes/amp_recipe.html) training (fp32+fp16) is enabled.
-Most of the training can be finished less than 8 hours using one V100 GPU.
+Most of the training can be finished less than 4 or 8 hours (for image or video OCL respectively) using one V100 GPU.
 - **less I/O overhead** Datasets are stored in [LMBD](https://lmdb.readthedocs.io) database format to save I/O overhead, beneficial especially on computing cluster.
 - **config-driven experiment** This is totally config-driven framework, largely inspired by [OpenMMLab](https://github.com/open-mmlab), but with much less capsulation.
 - **strong baselines** All models requiring VAE are implemented with StableDiffusion pretrained VAE [TinyVAE](https://huggingface.co/docs/diffusers/v0.30.1/en/api/models/autoencoder_tiny); All models are trained with [strong](https://arxiv.org/abs/2206.07764) data augmentations; All models employ vision foundation model [DINO2](https://huggingface.co/docs/transformers/en/model_doc/dinov2) as their backbone.